DataSnowman/adbfundamentalsws/README.md

 Click Create

 Now create shortcuts for the data and drg tables using the same process.
-The Storage URL will be the same as above and the Subpath will just need the last folder name changed.
+The Storage URL will be the same as above and each Subpath will just need the last folder name changed.

 You now should have the following 3 tables in your Lakehouse: